-What does a medical secretary do?
-Medical secretaries are an integral part of the hospital or physician’s office medical staff.
+What does a medical administrative assistant do?
+Medical administrative assistants are an integral part of the hospital or physician’s office medical staff.
 You’re usually the first smiling face and cheerful voice patients interact with when they call or walk into the facility.
-As a medical secretary, you:
+As a medical secretary, your job description can include:

 - Sort mail